Clone or backup system for the persistent volume

 cvpz --exclude=/live/mount/persistence/sdb2_unlocked/apt/lists/lock --exclude=/live/mount/persistence/sdb2_unlocked/apt/cache/lock --exclude=/live/mount/persistence/sdb2_unlocked/lost+found /live/mount/persistence/sdb2_unlocked | openssl enc -aes-256-cbc -e > /media/newusb/tails_backups/$(date +'%Y%m-%d*%I.%M.%S%p')*UTC.tar.gz.enc

-#3 Updated by sajolida almost 5 years ago
+#3 Updated by sajolida about 5 years ago

 At least now it is documented how to do that manually: